alzahraa77/12_15/README.md

 - **Gratitude Journal**: Encourages users to reflect on positive moments in their day.
 - **Daily Affirmations**: Promotes self-compassion and a positive mindset.
-- **Meditation Guide**: Provides structured exercises for mental clarity and relaxation.
+- **Mental health blog**: Provides advices , articles about meditation and mental health , studies and so on.
 - **Self-care To-do List**: Helps users track their well-being tasks.
 - **Mood Tracker**: Allows users to log their feelings for the day.